William de Grenlay: Early history

 William (or Guillaume) was born into the English branch of the minor noble Anglo-Scottish family of de Grenlay (or Grindlay family).
 Reputedly descended from Northumbrian Anglo-Saxon thegns who were granted estates in Warwickshire by King Alfred the Great, by the 13th century, the family had established themselves as landowners, soldiers and administrators across the North Midlands, with branches in Warwickshire, Staffordshire and Nottinghamshire.

-During this period, the lands held by William and his line of the family, which centred around the Manor of Bordeshale, now Balsall Health, in Warwickshire, made them vassals of both the Barons of Dudley (descendants of the de Somery family) and the Earls of Warwick.
+During this period, the lands held by William and his line of the family, which centred around the Manor of Bordeshale (see Bordesley Hall), now Balsall Health, in Warwickshire, made them vassals of both the Barons of Dudley (descendants of the de Somery family) and the Earls of Warwick (see House of Beaumont).

 Lords of Bordeshale

-Following the Norman Conquest of 1066 the family became vassals of Ansculf de Picquigny, who was granted numerous manors across the wider English Midlands by William the Conqueror, the caput of which was Dudley Castle.
-Although some of the lands awarded to de Picquigny included areas of Warwickshire and Staffordshire held by the de Grenlay family prior to the conquest, principally the Manor of Bordeshale, they were allowed to maintain de facto control of their ancestral estates, holding them in fief (or knight's fee) in return for homage and fealty to de Picquigny as tenant-in-chief.
+Following the Conquest of 1066 the family became vassals of the new Norman barons, principally Ansculf de Picquigny, who was granted manors across the wider English Midlands by William the Conqueror, the caput of which was Dudley Castle.
+Although some of the lands awarded to de Picquigny included areas of Warwickshire and Staffordshire held by the de Grenlay family prior to the conquest, principally the Manor of Bordeshale, they were allowed to maintain de facto control of many of their ancestral estates, holding them in fief (or knight's fee) in return for homage and fealty to de Picquigny as tenant-in-chief.

 Over the next century the barony lands held by de Picquigny across the West Midlands became dispersed among the Paganell, de Birmingham, and de Somery families due to a lack of direct male heirs, in contrast to the de Grenlay family who continued as manorial lords of their various estates.
 This arrangement is evident in the 1198 to 1292 Liber Feodorum (or Book of Fees) where Robertum de Grend' or Grendley (c.1235), an ancestor of William, is recorded paying the treasury collectors scutage for his "old feffment" held on behalf of Roger de Somery, the feudal baron of Dudley.